lostmapper/lostmapper-mkdocs/docs/blog/posts/working-with-gpx-files-in-qgis.md

 ---
 date: 2023-09-22
-title: Working with GPX files in QGIS
+title: Working with GPX files in QGIS - Part 1
 description: In this video I cover 3 different ways you can add Google Maps to your QGIS projects.
 readtime: 12
 ---

-# Working with GPX files in QGIS
+# Working with GPX files in QGIS - Part 1

 In this video I cover 3 different ways you can add Google Maps to your QGIS projects.